MartinSStewart/elm-serialize/README.md

 This is done via `Codec`s which automatically create both the encoder and decoder ensuring that they don't get out of sync with eachother.

 ### What elm-serialize is good for?
-- Serializing data that you want to save to, and retrieve from, local storage
+- Sparing you from having to write lots of boilerplate encoders and decoders
-- Communicating with a server that is also written in Elm
+- Reliably encoding and decoding Elm types (no more failing to decode because you made a typo somewhere!)
 - Storing data in a reasonably space efficient format

 ### What elm-serialize is *not* good for?